J. A. Lines, K. van Driel, J. J. Cooper

 Reliability was not examined directly, however, faults were observed in two of the new e-collars.
 In one case, this resulted in a maximum strength impulse being delivered regardless of the level cho- sen via the dial.
 This occurred intermittently and appeared to be relat- ed to the direction of the force which was exerted on the dial during stimulus strength adjustment.
 This indicated a significant design fault since not only should the components be appropriately robust, but the electronics should also have been designed to prevent such inadvertent high stimulus levels.
 In another e-collar, the stimulus strength adjust- ment dial could be set to a value between the allocated levels.
 When this occurred, the resulting stimulus was substantially lower than that produced when set to either of the adjacent levels.

-Given their basic physiological similarities, it seems reasonable that short stimuli, such as those provided by electronic training collars will be ranked (but not rated) similarly by human beings and dogs.
+Development of a stimulus strength ranking method Given their basic physiological similarities, it seems reasonable that short stimuli, such as those provided by electronic training collars will be ranked (but not rated) similarly by human beings and dogs.
 Human tests were therefore used to identify a ranking index to facilitate com- parisons of e-collars and comparisons between modes of operation.
 No attempt was made to determine what electrical stimuli are percep- tible or noxious to dogs.

 The detection and pain thresholds of electrical stimulation have been shown to vary greatly between human subjects.
 Rollman and Harris (1987) reported that under closely controlled resistance con- ditions, the electrical current required to reach either the detection threshold, the pain threshold or the tolerance threshold varied by a factor of at least eight.
 This corresponds to a factor of 64 in energy.
 Slightly smaller ratios were reported by Laitinen and Eriksson (1985).
 Melzack and Wall (1965) suggested that these interpersonal differ- ences were related to impedance, sensory, motivational and cognitive factors, habituation and sensitisation.
 Duker and others (2004) found that sensitisation to an electrical stimulus may occur at stimulus intervals of a few minutes, but that over a longer period the effective- ness of the electric stimulus decreased.
 Within a subject, the percep- tion of electrical stimuli is likely to vary with physical factors, includ- ing the pathway of the current, the number and/or the frequency of